by Jorge Fontan | Last updated Apr 20, 2026 | Building Conversions, Brownstones & Townhouses, NYC DOB

 In New York City, some of the most undervalued townhouses on the market are former SRO properties.
-While these buildings offer significant upside, converting them back to single-family homes is legally and technically complex.
-After the Great Depression, many...
+While these buildings offer significant upside, converting them back to single-family homes requires careful coordination of legal, regulatory, and construction factors....

 by Jorge Fontan | Last updated Jun 9, 2020 | NYC DOB, Apartment Renovations